lkumle/onlineVRtoolbox_tutorials/docs/encryption/decryption.md

 ## Decrypting Received Data

+Here, we assume that you sucessfully recieved the encrypted data.
 After downloading the encrypted data from the server, we need to decrypt it before we can use it for analysis.
 To simplify this process, we provide an implementation in a Python notebook.

 You can dowload the Jupyter Notebook here: [GitHub]().

+To download the data, go the the FIes tab in python anywhere.
+Navigate to mysite/files/

+Here we assume that you sucessful
 {EXPLAIN WHAT IS GOING ON HERE AND THAT IT IS COMPLEMENTARY TO THE ENCRYPTION IN UNITY}

 ```python
 # Function to decrypt AES-CBC encrypted data